 January 10, 2011 marked the 150th anniversary of Florida’s secession from the United States.
 Florida followed South Carolina and Mississippi and was the third state to leave the Union.
 The Civil War began three months later when Southern forces fired on Union-held Fort Sumter in Charleston Harbor.
 The opening shots of the war were almost directed at Fort Pickens in Pensacola Harbor, but President Abraham Lincoln decided to resupply the South Carolina fort instead.

 In April 1980, the flood of Cuban refugees continued for several weeks from the port of Mariel.
 Cubans fled in a desperate flotilla, and Fidel Castro let them go.
 Family members in the United States suddenly saw hope for relatives still living under the Communist yoke.
-A desperate boatlift ensued, often undertaken by shrimp trawlers and fishing boats of questionable seaworthiness.

 Be seen in Tampa's favorite go to site for History, Events, Celebrities, Cigars and Historic Photo's of Tampa.
 RATES HERE